WhatsApp/stickers/iOS/README.md

 * You'll see a lot of sections.
 The sections of our interest are "iPhone App" and "App Store" (required for publishing to the App Store).
 * The 2x icon is 120x120 pixels and the 3x icon is 180x180.
 Just drag your images into the corresponding 2x or 3x bucket.
 If you have a 1024x1024 image for the App Store, drag it into the "App Store" bucket.

-### Build the sample app
-Make sure to run and test your sticker app.
-You can use the simulator to run the app, but you need to install your app on an actual iPhone to test and see if it works with WhatsApp.

-To prepare your app for submission to the App Store, you will to build an archive of your app.
-For more information, visit [https://help.apple.com/xcode/mac/current/#/devf37a1db04](https://help.apple.com/xcode/mac/current/#/devf37a1db04).

-## Submit your app
-To submit your app to the App Store, you'll need to enroll as an Apple Developer at [https://developer.apple.com/programs/enroll/](https://developer.apple.com/programs/enroll/).

-Then, follow the instructions for publishing your app to the App Store: [https://help.apple.com/xcode/mac/current/#/dev442d7f2ca](https://help.apple.com/xcode/mac/current/#/dev442d7f2ca).

-When preparing your app for submission in iTunes Connect, you'll have the option to add keywords associated with your app.
-WhatsApp can launch the App Store and perform a search for other sticker pack apps.
-To make sure that your app is shown in this list, add the keyword `WAStickers` when setting up your app in App Store connect.
-You can use additional keywords, but make sure you at least use this one.

-## Advanced development
+## API documentation
-For advanced developers looking to make a more custom integration and fully control the UI of their sticker apps, follow the instructions below.
-We provide built-in helper classes and methods to easily create objects to represent your stickers and sticker pack, and to send them to the WhatsApp app.
+We provide built-in helper classes and methods to easily create objects to represent your stickers and sticker packs, and to send them to the WhatsApp app.

 ### Files to use
 Copy the following files from the sample app into your Xcode project: